grilledcheesesandwich/qdis/python/doc/introduction.md

 There is just too much binary code to go for the naive approach of reading disassembly.
 Although effective, it is very time consuming and thus inefficient.
 Code is already interpreted by the CPU so a lot of the work traditionally done by a reverse engineer should be possible to automate
-Or at least made easier.
+Or at least made easier with an intelligent pre-processing step.

 Here the goal is not decompilation from a jumble of assembly code to a jumble of C-ish code, but understanding and exploration, i.e. documenting the underlying hardware in case of a driver,